SV-ROS/intro_to_ros/README.md

 ## Edit your map

 If you would like, you may edit your map using a image editing program like Gimp.
 Open the `map.pgm` file saved previously.
 Use the grey, black, and white colors from your map to edit it.
 Black is a solid object, white is open space, and grey is unknown space.
 To save using Gimp, use the "Export as" function and save in raw form.

+## Troubleshooting

+I have followed this setup a few times and received different results.
+The one error i received about 50% of the time was `"left_wheel_joint" was received but not found in URDF`.
+I wasn't able to figure out what the source of this was or how to resolve the issue.
+The only thing I found to fix this was to follow the instructions again starting at the top with re-imaging the Raspberry Pi.
+If you know the cause of this or the solution, please let me know.